civiccc/brigade-rest/README.md

 incoming request.
 For example, a `curl http://localhost:4000/action_service/get_petition_targets` would be making a call to the `ActionService` client, and calling the `get_petition_targets` method.

-Note that the verification service has its own route that supersedes the above route,
+Note that the voter-verifier has its own route that supersedes the above route,

 ```
 get "/voter-verifier/search", VerificationController, :search